Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

 We can see that, for $\Delta=t=0$ with $\mu<0$ (the topologically trivial phase), the above reduces to the Hamiltonian for free complex fermions.
 In other words, the MZMs on adjacent lattice sites are coupled.
 However, for $\Delta=t\not=0$ and $\mu=0$ (the topologically non-trivial phase), we find that the MZMs on alternating lattice sites are coupled, leading to unpaired zero modes at the ends of the wire.
 Below are the Hamiltonians for the topologically trivial and non-trivial phases, respectively:

-In this paper, we wish to study the statistical and thermodynamic behavior of a free Majorana fermion gas.
+In this paper, we wish to study the statistical and thermodynamic behavior of a free Majorana-Schwinger fermion gas.
 However, the gas of Majorana zero modes considered in the cases above are, as mentioned before, not independent particles free of their parent fermion.
-This is apparent when one attempts to write a Hermitian Majorana number operator, which can only be written in terms of the fermionic number operator:
+This is apparent when one attempts to write an MZM number operator, which can only be written in terms of the fermionic number operator:

 In other words, we need two Majorana zero modes $\gamma_j^{(1)}$, $\gamma_j^{(2)}$ (i.e., a single complex Dirac fermion) to define a physical observable.
 To define a Hamiltonian which exhibits a localized Majorana mode as an elementary excitation, we have to therefore break a $U(1)$ symmetry and subsequently lose a well-defined particle number \cite{Hassler}.
 It is then clear that we are unable to define a free gas of independent MZMs described by $\gamma_j^{(1)}$ and $\gamma_j^{(2)}$ on the Kitaev chain.
 The Kitaev chain also faces difficulties in our study due to the fact that the unpaired MZMs that appear at the ends of the Kitaev chain obey highly non-trivial non-Abelian exchange statistics \cite{Read, Ivanov, Rao}.
 In this study, we wish to consider the simpler case of a gas of free fermions which are their own antiparticle, and it is for the reasons above that we should consider a different toy model than the 1D superconducting chain first proposed by Kitaev.